 Moot Court Competition

 A part of the Project is the development of a Moot Court Competition, primarily targeted at students and aimed at educating a new generation of practitioners dealing with EU private international law practices.
 The Moot Court Competition meets the Project’s main objective, which is to contribute to the application of relevant EU law in practice.
 It forms an additional pillar for the construction of a solid and growing legal community that is familiar with the operation of the Regulation.
 As such, it enhances the dissemination of knowledge of EU private international law sources while creating a network of young lawyers and senior experts working in the private international law field.

-PAX Moot is a specialised moot court competition focused on private international law issues.
+The Pax Competition is a specialized moot court competition focused on private international law issues.
 Participants will be able to learn and apply first hand the complexities and nuances of this area of law.
 Instead of pleading primarily on the merits of the case, PAX Moot participants will be given a case geared towards jurisdictional and choice of law disputes.
 Instead of trying to win the whole case, clear goals will be given to each side as to which preliminary ruling they will be striving to achieve.